Abha Clark takes a deep breath, crosses to the lectern and addresses the audience.

 Swirling, Kali becomes an idol in the temple of Dakshinewar in 19th century India.
 Swirling again, she dissolves into a small book.
 A devotee removes the book from a puja table, slips it into a pouch, leaves his hut and places the pouch in a pack on an ox that’s led away.

-The Kali Ma book wends its way through the London Theosophical Society reading room in the 1890s to to the New York Vedanta Society in the 1900s, to a rich man’s library on the Upper East side in the 1920s to trash heap in the street in 1943 where it’s salvaged by a peddler who sells it to Michaux’s bookstore in Harlem.
+The Kali Ma book wends its way through the London Theosophical Society reading room in the 1890s to to the Theosophical Society in New York in the 1900s, to a rich man’s library on the Upper East side in the 1920s to trash heap in the street in 1943 where it’s salvaged by a peddler who sells it to Michaux’s bookstore in Harlem.

 In fall 1944, Les Clark, was a 22 year old progenitor of bebop.

 One afternoon Les was browsing in Michaux’s, scanning shelves of books by familiar authors, Booker T. Washington ...
 W.E.B.
 Dubois … Robert Russa Moten ...
 Alain Locke … Nella Larsen … Rudolph Fisher … the daring upstart Richard Wright, and saw something new.

 On a tiny corner shelf, a small book stands alone, Kali the Mother.
 He opens it.
 The frontispiece is a hand-tinted lithograph of Kali.
 Her snake-like red tongue dangles to her neck as she holds a bloody severed head and brandishes a scimitar with two of her four hands.

 Les knew, but not why, he was meant to have this old book.

 Later that evening, Les sits at a piano at Minton’s Playhouse plunking keys in a quirky way, feeling his way into a new style.